tintn/tintn/README.md

 I'm a Machine Learning (ML)/Deep Learning (DL) Engineer and a Physicist.

 - 🌱 My current interest is MLOps and filling the production gap in ML applications.
-Personally experienced the pain of getting models to production and maintaining them, the problems inspire my interest in ML systems in production and how to better design them.
+I have experienced the frustration of getting models to production and maintaining them, the problems inspire my curiosity in production ML systems and how to better design them.

-- ✏️ I recently started writing.
-I write about my learning and my experience.
+- ✏️ I also write about my learning and my experience.
 Check it out [here](https://tintn.github.io/posts/)

 To know more about me:
 - [Website](https://tintn.github.io/)